IntersectMBO/cardano-node/doc/stake-pool-operations/getConfigFiles_AND_Connect.md

 **Replace x.x.x.x with your public IP and indicate the correct paths to the required files.**

-Many commands relay on the environment variable CARDANO_NODE_SOCKET_PATH:
+Many commands rely on the environment variable CARDANO_NODE_SOCKET_PATH:

     export CARDANO_NODE_SOCKET_PATH=path/to/db/node.socket